tsathoqqua/limadocs/docs/source/basic_lpc/lpc_functions.rst

 ===================

 Like math functions, LPC functions take input and return output.
-Languages like Pascal distinguish between the concept of proceedure abd the concept of function.
+Languages like Pascal distinguish between the concept of procedure abd the concept of function.
 LPC does not, however, it is useful to understand this distinction.
-What Pascal calls a proceedure, LPC calls a function of type void.
-In other words, a proceedure, or function of type void returns no output.
+What Pascal calls a procedure, LPC calls a function of type void.
+In other words, a procedure, or function of type void returns no output.
 What Pascal calls a function differs in that it does return output.
 In LPC, the most trivial, correct function is: